DmitryOlshansky/pry-parser/DataPicked.md

 ```

 ```
-Declaration : id '=' DataExpr ';'
+Declaration : Name '=' DataExpr ';'
 ```

 A single declaration defines a single layer of hierachical structure.
-A layer that contains no primary aliases (see later) is assumed to be annonymous and its entities are aliased directly to the id (if possible, otherwise it's a compile error).
+A layer that contains no primary aliases (see later) is assumed to be annonymous and its entities are aliased directly to the name (if possible, otherwise it's a compile error).

 ```
 DataExpr : DataSequence
          : DataAlternative
 ```
-`DataExpr` defines a entity in a data format.
+`DataExpr` defines an entity in a data format.

 ```
 DataSequence : DataPiece (',' DataPiece)*